newaetech/chipwhisperer-husky-fpga/README.md

 Husky uses a Xilinx XC7A35 FPGA; Husky Plus uses an XC7A100.
 Implementation is done with Vivado 2020.2.

+When opening the [project](fpga/vivado/cwhusky.xpr), Vivado will report some "errors" about missing IP that are not actually errors and can be safely ignored (these relate to ILA modules used in development which are not included in the repository, because they're not used in the production bitfile).

 Implementation should run cleanly (no setup or hold timing violations) but timing is tight and small timing failures can occur if you're unlucky.
 The usual culprits are:
 * `ADC_clk_fb` clock: in `fifo_top_husky.v` for logic around counting
-  samples and segments, or writing data from the fast FIFO to the slow FIFO.
+  samples and segments, or writing data from the fast FIFO to the slow FIFO, or related to the SAD module.
+Since the SAD module is so large, timing here can be eased by reducing its size (see below).
 * `oberver_clk` clock: logic in the TraceWhisperer UART receiver, or in `reg_la.v`.
+These can be given a pass (or you can reduce the `observer_clk` frequency).
 * `clk_usb` clock
 * setup and/or hold violations on the `ADC_DP` inputs.